akshaysonawaneS/akshaysonawaneS/README.md

 </a>
 <br>

-## I am Akshay Sonawane
+### I am Akshay Sonawane

 <code>
-  Hi, My name is Piyush Bajaj.
-I am a Computer Science B.Tech college student.
-I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a competitive programmer 🤩 🎈.
+  Hi, My name is Akshay Sonawane.
+I am a Computer Science BE college student.
+I'm also a competitive programmer 🤩 🎈.
 In my repos you'll find projects created using
  </code>